 - 1. Log in to the computer. - 2.
-In a web browser, type the following URL:

-where AVAMARSERVER is the Avamar server network hostname (as defined in DNS) or IP address.
+In a web browser, type the following URL: https://AVAMARSERVER/dtlt/home.html where AVAMARSERVER is the Avamar server network hostname (as defined in DNS) or IP address.

-- 3. If a security alert dialog box appears due to browser security settings, click Yes or OK to allow redirection to the Avamar secure web server. - The Avamar Web Restore home page appears. - 4.
-From the links at the top of the page, click Downloads.
+3. If a security alert dialog box appears due to browser security settings, click Yes or OK to allow redirection to the Avamar secure web server.

-A list of the software available from the server appears in the browser.

-- 5. Select an operating system heading or software category heading from the list and click + next to it. - When necessary, click + next to subheadings until the software package link appears. - 6.
-Click the software package link. - The server transfers the software package to the web browser. - 7.
-Save the installation package to a temporary folder. - Do not rename a software package.
+- From the links at the top of the page, click Downloads.
+A list of the software available from the server appears in the browser. - Select an operating system heading or software category heading from the list and click + next to it.
+When necessary, click + next to subheadings until the software package link appears. - 6.
+Click the software package link.
+The server transfers the software package to the web browser. - Save the installation package to a temporary folder.
+Do not rename a software package.
 The Avamar push upgrade mechanisms are incompatible with renamed packages.